Gantt Chart View

 Progress: Each bar has a slider that shows the task's progress.
 The multi-level timeline enables you to capture progress at a detailed level.

 Milestones: Track important events, deadlines, and a process's completion using milestones.
-When a task has an end date but no start date, or when there is an extra date field to indicate the milestones, or when a task's start and end dates are the same, these tasks are indicated as milestones.
+When a task has an end date but no start date, or when there is an extra date field to indicate the milestones, these tasks are indicated as milestones.

 Dependencies: You can use connector lines to visualize project-level dependencies between the tasks.
 The direction of connector lines helps in indicating the type of dependency, such as Finish-Start, Start-Start, Finish-Finish, and Start-Finish.